Basic electronics for beginners (Step by step guide 2024)

 Following is the breadboard.

-If we make a mistake we can easily undo it, correct it, or change it.
+If we make a mistake, we can easily undo, correct, or change it.

-For our flashing circuit, our breadboard version would be similar to the following.
+Our breadboard version would be similar to the following for our flashing circuit.

 It is clear that without a breadboard we cannot effectively put and connect components to make our circuits.